Zipcore/SM-OpenTimer/README.md

 - Move that into your server's maps folder.
 Potentially put it in your fast-dl. ;)

 **Features:**
-- Timer with records and semi-working playback (not fully implemented.).
+- Timer with records and playback.
 - Times saved with SQLite.
 - Toggle HUD elements, change FOV, etc.
 - Zone building (Starting-Ending/Block/Freestyle/Bonus1-2 Zones)